 Private Sub CommandButton1_Click( ) Dim StudentName(1 to 5) As String For i = 1 To 5 StudentName(i) = InputBox("Enter student Name") Cells(i, 1) = StudentName(i) Next End Sub

 When we run the program, an input box will appear, as shown below.
-This input box will repeat five times and let the user enter five names, as shown in Figure 3.1.
+This input box will repeat five times and let the user enter five names.

-The five names will be displayed in the spreadsheet as shown in Figure 3.2.
+The five names will be displayed in the spreadsheet as shown below: